 Fortunately, there are state and federal laws in place that protect your leave rights if you have a qualifying disability.
 One of the most comprehensive laws that protect the rights of disabled people is the Americans with Disabilities Act (ADA).
 However, many people with a disability do not understand their leave rights under the ADA, which makes it challenging for them to request leave when needed.

-Our employment law attorneys at Atkinson & Polak, PLLC, are dedicated to fighting for the civil rights of employees in Charleston, West Virginia, and throughout the state, including Beckley, Morgantown, Huntington, Parkersburg, and Martinsburg.
+Our employment law attorneys at Atkinson & Frampton, PLLC, are dedicated to fighting for the civil rights of employees in Charleston, West Virginia, and throughout the state, including Beckley, Morgantown, Huntington, Parkersburg, and Martinsburg.

 How the ADA Defines Disability